GJoe2/giggle-fruit/README.md

 ## Features

-- Fun and simple gameplay
+- 🍎 Fun and simple gameplay
-- Runs in your browser
+- 🍌 Runs in your browser
-- Easy to modify and extend
+- 🍇 Easy to modify and extend
+- 🍍 Levels unlock automatically up to 10

 ## Getting Started